saurav5101998/saurav-portfolio-v2/README.md

 - **Mobile Development**: React Native
 - **Tools & Technologies**: Jest, Enzyme, Material UI, Git, Three.js

-## Testimonials

-> "Collaborating with Saurav was an absolute pleasure.
-His professionalism, promptness, and dedication to delivering exceptional results were evident throughout our project.
-Saurav's enthusiasm for every facet of development truly stands out.
-If you're seeking to elevate your website and elevate your brand, Saurav is the ideal partner."
-- Michael Johnson, Director of AlphaStream Technologies

-> "Saurav's expertise in frontend development is unmatched.
-His ability to quickly address and fix bugs, combined with his creativity in crafting user-friendly interfaces, made him an invaluable asset to our team.
-Highly recommended for any web development projects."
-- Sarah Lee, Project Manager at Tech Solutions

 ## Contact

 Feel free to reach out to me for collaborations or inquiries: